rushi2412/Monk-AI-Assignment/README.md

 Define structure - We need to define the number of input units, the number of hidden units, and the output layer.
 The input units are equal to the number of features in the dataset (4), hidden layer is set to 4 (for this purpose), and the problem is the 3 class classification we will use a 3 neuron in output.

 Initialize Model Parameter - We need to initialize the weight matrices and bias vectors.
-Weight is initialized randomly while bias is set to zeros.Also we need to initilize activation fumction parameter K0 & K1. we initilize them randomly with (K0 = np.random.randint(10)*0.1) & (K1 = np.random.randint(10)*0.1) these two function.
+Weight is initialized randomly while bias is set to zeros.
+Also we need to initialize activation function parameter K0 & K1. we initilize them randomly with (K0 = np.random.randint(10)*0.1) & (K1 = np.random.randint(10)*0.1) these two function.

 Forward Propagation - For forward propagation, given the set of input features (X), we need to compute the activation function for each layer.
 For the hidden layer, we are using (activation function: g1(x) = k0 + k1x), Similarly, for the output layer, we are using (softmax activation function: g2(x) = Softmax(x)).